 Prime mountain biking season for the warmer parts of the country.
 Mtbr is based in Northern California and we’ve had the driest January and February on record.
 Poison oak shoots are already exploding in their red, juicy glory.
 This is a good time to brush up on your poison knowledge as identification and prevention is key.

-“causes severe itching, evolves into inflammation, colorless bumps, and then blistering when scratched.”
+“Causes severe itching, evolves into inflammation, colorless bumps, and then blistering when scratched.”

 We are not botanists but it is our business to understand this evil weed as it affects our mountain biking.
 No other trail hazard out there can be as damaging and bothersome to our riding.
-And the problem is it doesn’t have barbs or jagged edges that will cut us and let us know that damage has been done.
+The problem is, it doesn’t have barbs or jagged edges that will cut us and let us know that damage has been done.
 It is like a seed that will incubate over the next day or two.
 And when it’s ready to do damage, it can fester for weeks and months.
 It is not just an itch.
 It is a burning, skin eating disease that can stop us from riding, getting out in the outdoors, drinking beer.
 Basically, it can land us in the hospital.
 So read on and be informed.

 What is it?

 Poison oak, poison ivy, and poison sumac are plants that contain an irritating, oily sap called urushiol.
 Urushiol triggers an allergic reaction when it comes into contact with skin, resulting in an itchy rash, which can appear within hours of exposure or up to several days later.
 A person can be exposed to urushiol directly or by touching objects — such as bike clothing, gardening tools, camping equipment, and even a pet’s fur — that have come into contact with the sap of one of the poison plants days or weeks earlier